App Version: 6.4

 This is an unsatisfactory state, and typing or copying/pasting HTTP addresses is inconvenient, anyway.
 As there are nowadays other options to download files from the internet into Rooms! (tapping a link in Safari; using the Files app), we are considering to drop this internal download functionality altogether.

-The other method is file-by-file download of IR sets by tapping Download IR set.
+The other method is file-by-file download of IR sets by tapping Download IR set, using a format which is explained here.
 We have prepared IR sets with impulse responses of Fokke van Saane and of Voxengo so you can download and install them with a few taps.
 We would like to point out that we are not selling these impulse responses.
 They are available for free at http://fokkie.home.xs4all.nl/IR.htm and http://voxengo.com/impulses/, respectively.
 We only offer you a convenient way to install the IRs so you don't need to import them manually.

 Fokke offers only some of his IRs in WAV format.
 We used Audacity to convert some of the others.
 For the case you would like to use the converted IRs with software other than Rooms!, download http://polaron.de/Rooms/van Saane.irset to an empty directory on your PC or Mac, replace the suffix "irset" by "zip" and unzip the file.
 Like Fokke's files, the converted files are freeware.